 Dr. Peter Barry is a member of the board of scientific advisors at Verndari, Inc. Dr. Barry is currently a professor emeritus and former director of the Center for Comparative Medicine at the University of California, Davis.
 While at the Center for Comparative Medicine, he led a research team funded directly by DARPA to examine Lassa virus spillover from rodents, and to study Ebola virus in rhesus macaques as new experimental technologies in preventing cross-species jump.

-Dr. Barry was Director of the California National Primate Research Center at Davis.
-His research is on mechanisms of cytomegalovirus (CMV) persistence and pathogenesis, as well as human CMV vaccine strategies as tested in non-human primate models.
+Dr. Barry previously served as director and core scientist of the California National Primate Research Center at University of California, Davis, whose mission is to improve human health and quality of life through support of exceptional nonhuman primate research programs.
+He has been a leading researcher on the mechanisms of cytomegalovirus (CMV) persistence and pathogenesis, as well as human CMV vaccine strategies as tested in non-human primate models.

 In 2015, he was elected a fellow of the American Association for the Advancement of Science for contributions in advancing science in medical research.

 Dr. John H. Crowe is a member of the board of scientific advisers at Verndari, Inc. Dr. Crowe is currently professor emeritus of the Department of Molecular and Cellular Biology, College of Biological Sciences at the University of California, Davis.
 Dr. Crowe was formerly the director of the Center for Biostabilization at University of California, Davis.